QUIQQER/template-presentation/README.md

 Features
 --------

-- Extra brick zone for start page layout
+- Responsive
 - Integrated QUIQQER breadcrumb
+- Page transition effects
-- Search in the top navigation (3 different layouts)
+- Search icon / input in the top navigation
-- Menu settings (height, position, etc.)
+- FontAwesome support
-- Placeholder for your socials in the navigation and footer (with FontAwesome icons)
+- Placeholder for your socials in the navigation and footer
     - Facebook
     - Twitter
     - Google Plus
     - YouTube
     - GitHub
     - GitLab
-- 4 layouts
 - Color management
-- Global header, title and short description settings
+- Header settings
-- Each site can define if header, title and short description should be displayed
+- Each site can define if header, title and short description should be displayed (override the global setting)
-- Responsive
+- Template settings cache
+- Extra layout to place the bricks on the top (for start page)

 Installation